ayushsharma82/ESP-DASH/README.md

 <h2>License</h2>
 ESP-DASH is licensed under General Public License v3 ( GPLv3 ).
+If you are going to use ESP-DASH in a commercial project, please consider buying the pro version which comes with a less restrictive Apache-2.0 license.
 <br>
 <br>